Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Infinity positions itself at the premium end of the market, with a catalog built around 4D rollers and full SL-track coverage.
 The SL-track design, which follows the spine from neck through the glutes, is the right recommendation for buyers whose lower back pain extends into the hips or sacrum.
 Infinity's execution of this track type is consistent across their lineup, and the 4D roller mechanism adds variable speed and pressure control that 3D rollers do not offer.

 Infinity's price tier reflects their target buyer: someone who has done the research, understands what SL-track and 4D mean in practice, and is ready to spend in the upper range of the market.
-For buyers whose budget is under $7,000, the Infinity catalog is not the right starting point.
+For buyers whose budget sits in the entry tier, the Infinity catalog is not the right starting point.
 For buyers whose primary complaint is lower back pain radiating into the hips, and who have ruled out budget constraints, Infinity's SL-track lineup is one of the stronger options in the category.